drbean/curriculum/conversation/exam/slides.md

 With an opponent,

-* ask Dr Bean a question about cooperating with other people:

-	*asking/being asked for help,
-	*gifts,
+tell Dr Bean a story.
+Something that happened.
+He will ask, is it:

+* a coincidence
-	* apologies,
+* a dilemma
-	* phone calls,
+* a disaster
-	* favors,
+* an emergency
-	* invitations,
+* a lucky break
-	* compliments
+* mishap
-	* or
+* a mystery
-	* complaints
+* a triumph

 Dr Bean will decide the winner, who gets 5, and the loser, who gets 4.

 Don't leave approaching Dr Bean to the last minute.
 Otherwise you both only get 3.
 There are many students and not much time.
 You may not have a chance to talk to him with your opponent.

-## writing questions about Keiko and moving
+## writing questions about the bull, tornado and car thief

 On the website, write as many questions using words from the list.

 	If you write one or two questions you get less than 1.
 	If you write 20 or more, you get a good score.
 	The person who writes most (grammatical) questions gets 5.

 ## pair dictation